-"Agents of the Department of Homeland Security have used social media monitoring tools to scrutinize Americans’ constitutionally-protected activities not only when crossing the Mexico border, but also in the context of peaceful protests on the administration's policies on immigration and other topics,” Adrian Shahbaz, one of the report’s authors, told reporters.
+"Agents of the Department of Homeland Security have used social media monitoring tools to scrutinize Americans’ constitutionally-protected activities not only when crossing the Mexico border but also in the context of peaceful protests on the administration's policies on immigration and other topics,” Adrian Shahbaz, one of the report’s authors, told reporters.

-Another disturbing development revealed in the report: the increasing use of online disinformation in democracies.
+Another disturbing development revealed in the report: The increasing use of online disinformation in democracies.
 Online disinformation campaigns have been around for years, but the report shows that they are no longer the preserve of dictatorships.

 Shahbaz highlighted Brazil’s 2018 general election, in which authoritarian leader Jair Bolsonaro successfully harnessed the power of online platforms to secure the presidency.

-“Just as consultants in the U.S. stole data from Facebook to develop psychological profiles of millions of Americans three years ago, political operatives in Brazil scraped phone numbers from social networks and automatically added voters to specially created WhatsApp groups, according to location, gender, and income levels,” Shabaz said.
+“Just as consultants in the U.S. stole data from Facebook to develop psychological profiles of millions of Americans three years ago, political operatives in Brazil scraped phone numbers from social networks and automatically added voters to specially created WhatsApp groups, according to location, gender, and income levels,” Shahbaz said.
 “These groups provided the perfect petri dish for a new type of unscrupulous electioneering.”

 There were similar issues in India and the Philippines, and in Myanmar Facebook was accused of helping the military carry out a genocide.

-But Abramowitz pointed out that despite the overall decline, there have been some bright spots too.
+But Abramowitz pointed out that despite the overall decline, there have been some bright spots, too.

-“There have been some striking examples of technology fuelling positive democratic change,” Abramowitz said, pointing to Lebanon, Algeria, and Hong Kong, where activists are using the internet and smartphones to hold “corrupt and inept politicians” accountable to the people.
+“There have been some striking examples of technology fueling positive democratic change,” Abramowitz said, pointing to Lebanon, Algeria, and Hong Kong, where activists are using the internet and smartphones to hold “corrupt and inept politicians” accountable to the people.

 The report recommends several ways to address the disinformation campaigns and social media surveillance.

 “Strong protections for democratic freedoms are necessary to ensure that the internet does not become a Trojan horse for tyranny and oppression,” the report says.
-“The future of privacy, free expression, and democratic governance rest on the decisions we make today.”
+“The future of privacy, free expression, and democratic governance rests on the decisions we make today.”